Non-Markovian Noise Suppression Simplified through Channel Representation: Purifying non-Markovian noise.

-We can directly apply virtual channel purification to the Choi channel of the non-Markovian noise as shown in \cref{fig:vcp}(b) with each blue line expanded into two registers represented by the green and red lines and initialized as a larger maximally mixed state.
-When translating back into the circuit picture, we have CSWAPs conjugating each error layer of the non-Markovian noise, with a single control qubit connecting all four CSWAP.
-Part of the maximally mixed state in the Choi channel picture is replaced by a completely depolarising channel in the circuit picture (implemented by applying random Pauli gates).
-The post-processing performed in this case is exactly the same as Markovian noise.
-Let us use Pauli-diagonal non-Markovian noise (which can be obtained using Pauli twirling in \cref{sec:nonmark_twirling}) as an example to illustrate the effect of the virtual channel purification. \begin{theorem} Given a Pauli-diagonal superchannel $\mathscr{E}[\mathcal{U}]=\sum_{i,j}p_{ij}\mathcal{G}_i\circ\mathcal{U}\circ\mathcal{G}_j$, performing the circuit shown in Fig.~\ref{fig:vcp}(c) and taking the difference between the $\ket{+}$ and $\ket{-}$ measurement results of the control qubit, one virtually obtains the purified superchannel of
+We can directly apply virtual channel purification to the Choi channel of the non-Markovian noise, as shown in \cref{fig:vcp}(b).
+Since the Choi-channel contains multiple parties corresponding to different time steps of the original non-Markovian noise, the number of CSWAP operations also increases, as represented by the green and red lines in \cref{fig:vcp}(b).
+When translating this construction back to the circuit picture, these CSWAP operations are placed around the noise operations at different time steps of the non-Markovian process, as shown in Fig.~\ref{fig:vcp}(c).
+Meanwhile, the maximally mixed input on the green registers in the Choi-channel picture becomes a completely depolarising channel $\mathcal D$ in the circuit picture, which can be implemented by applying random Pauli gates without increasing the sampling overhead.
+The post-processing is the same as in the channel-level virtual purification protocol.
+We use Pauli-diagonal non-Markovian noise, which can be obtained by Pauli twirling, as an example to illustrate the effect of virtual channel purification. \begin{theorem} Given a Pauli-diagonal superchannel

-on the main register, where $P_2=\sum_{i,j}p_{ij}^2$.
-If post-selecting on the $\ket{+}$ measurement results of the control qubit, one can physically obtain the purified channel

-\end{theorem} Without loss of generality, let us suppose $\mathcal{G}_0 \circ(\cdot)\circ\mathcal{G}_0$ is the noiseless component that we wish to boost.
-According to this theorem, if the noiseless component is the principal component, i.e., $p_{00}\geq p_{ij}$ for $i,j\neq 0$, then it will be amplified after both purification processes.
-Also note even though we have assumed the two copies of the non-Markovian noise to be the same in the above analysis, our protocol for non-Markovian noise purification will still work as long as the principal components in these two non-Markovian noise processes are similar, as also proven for the channel case in Ref.~\cite{liu2024virtualchannelpurification}.
+performing the circuit shown in Fig.~\ref{fig:vcp}(c) gives two conditional superchannels on the main register, depending on the Pauli-$X$ measurement outcome of the control qubit.
+Let $p_+$ and $p_-$ be the probabilities of obtaining the $\ket{+}$ and $\ket{-}$ outcomes, respectively, and let $\mathscr{E}_+$ and $\mathscr{E}_-$ denote the corresponding conditional superchannels on the main register.
+By taking the virtual difference between the two measurement branches, one obtains